1886 N167 Old Judge: A Closer Look At The First Baseball Card Set

 1886 N167 Investment Potential: Excellent

-It’s hard to get a true estimate of value on the N167 cards.
+It’s hard to get an accurate estimate of the value of the N167 cards.
 Commons in VG+ condition should sell for $20K and more, while the HOF players in similar condition would likely net six figures.
-As noted previously, we were able to identify a few recent sales at auction, but I would expect any sales in this market to likely eclipse previous records.
+As noted, we identified a few recent sales at auction, but I would expect any sales in this market to likely eclipse previous records.

 Here’s a list of the best auction houses for vintage baseball cards.

-If you come across any for sale, feel free to reach out to us, and we’d be happy to be of assistance.
+If you come across any for sale, feel free to contact us.
+We’d be happy to assist you.

 Latest eBay Auctions for N167 Cards